 *Full disclosure: I was given a sample of the Scalasaig blended malt so that I might share my thoughts with you the reader.
 As always I will strive to give an honest and impartial opinion on the inherent quality of the spirit and the value for money it represents.

 Smell: Pungent peat smoke and rich sherry.
 Leather.
 Red currants.
 Raisins.
 Burnt toast.
 Struck matches.
 Honey.
 Caramel.
 Chocolate.
 Sea salt and black pepper.

 Taste: That sea salt note again.
 Pepper.
 Mineral – like licking a pebble beach.
 Raisins and sultanas.
 Salted caramel, dark chocolate and coffee.
 Barley flour.

-Value for Money: I must admit, at £50 I would prefer to see a higher bottling strength but it still works well enough at 43%.
+Thoughts: I must admit, at £50 I would prefer to see a higher bottling strength but it still works well at 43%.
 Both the sherry and smoke show themselves well without either becoming overly dominant.

-As for the whisky it’s not bad at all, a little lightweight perhaps but that really only makes it more drinkable.
+As for the whisky, it’s not bad at all, a little lightweight perhaps but perhaps that makes it more drinkable.
 Open this in good company and I suspect there wouldn’t be much left by the end of the evening.
 Great dram and almost worth the purchase just to have that gorgeous tube on your shelf at home.

 Visit the Scalasaig website here

 One thought on “The Scalasaig “Island Hopper” Blended Malt”